-In many cases, the URL corresponding to a POST service must be accessible even when the request was done without the POST parameters for instance, when typing the URL in the browser, reloading, using bookmarks, ...).
-If that is the case, the programmer needs to implement a separate GET service needs to be registered on the same URL.
+In many cases, the URL corresponding to a POST service must be accessible even when a request is done without the POST parameters; for instance, when typing the URL in the browser, when reloading, when using bookmarks, etc. If that is the case, the programmer needs to implement a separate GET service and register it on the same URL.

 - You cannot create a service on path ["foo"] (URL foo, without slash at the end) and another on path ["foo";"bar"] (URL foo/bar), because foo cannot be both a directory and a file.
 Additionally, be careful not to use a path as a directory with Eliom, if it is a file for Staticmod (and vice versa).

 - ["foo";"bar"] is not equivalent to ["foo/bar"].
 In the